Viral Eurovision star Käärijä on 'Cha Cha Cha' crashing the Top 10, and finding fans in Rammstein

 He continued: “I have some new songs and demos but don’t know when to put it out yet just because ‘Cha Cha Cha’ is so huge and everyone knows who Käärijä is.
 I want to put out a new album, maybe next year, but I don’t know when.”

-Can we expect from songs like ‘Cha Cha Cha’?
+Can we expect any songs like ‘Cha Cha Cha’?

 As for the immediate future, Käärijä said he was currently looking at booking a busy schedule of international shows and festivals.